Invicton-Labs/terraform-aws-github-oidc/README.md

-# terraform-aws-github-oidc
+# Terraform AWS GitHub OIDC
-Creates an IAM OIDC provider for GitHub Actions and associated roles for various repositories, branches, and tags.
+This module creates an IAM OIDC provider for GitHub Actions and associated roles for various repositories, branches, and tags.